SVG Tutorial

 Styling

 SVG elements are styled using Cascading Style Sheets or CSS for short.
-Styling can be applied to individual elements as inline style or using a user-define style sheet.
-There are many presentation attributes that can be styles, but the two most common are the fill
+Styling can be applied to individual elements as inline style or using a user-defined style sheet.
+Many presentation attributes can be styled, but the two most common are the fill and stroke of a geometric element.

 Inline Style